kridhaykomaravelli-png/hacklanta-stocks-project-1/README.md

 # hacklanta-stocks-project
-hacklanta - stock analysis program by THEUCHIHA.
+hacklanta - stock analysis program by Kridhay Komaravelli, Akhil Pallapothu, Nikhil Pallapothu, Sanjay Lokesh

 Overview
 This stack is designed for beginners who want to build a simple stock analysis platform with room to grow into AI-powered features.
 It focuses on ease of use, minimal setup, and widely supported tools while still allowing you to scale into more advanced analytics later.